Tackling the Quadruple Aim in Eye Care

 - Amazon, Uber, Spotify, Apple disrupting consumer demands to drive down costs and increase technology within retail

 - Better Patient Outcomes – We know early detection of any chronic disease leads to better outcomes.
-Active management of AMD allows patients to enjoy additional years of good central vision, enhancing the odds of a better quality of life.
+Active management of AMD increases the likelihood that patients can enjoy additional years of good central vision, with the goal of preserving their quality of life.
 Diagnosing the disease as early as possible offers time to take measures that may slow progression.
-Monitoring AMD more closely with objective, functional data points allows primary eye care to preserve the best vision possible for each patient.
+Monitoring AMD more closely with objective, functional data points gives primary eye care the chance to preserve the best vision possible for each patient.
 A 2017 study published in JAMA Ophthalmology estimates there are currently 14 million patients with AMD in the U.S. But even with regular exams using current imaging tools, an additional 25% are undiagnosed.
 AdaptDx can help you change these numbers.

 - Lower Costs – Uncle Sam is running out of money.
 Currently, intravitreal anti-VEGF agents are mainly used to treat exudative AMD, but they are an extremely costly option.
 A real-life patient with AMD receives an average of about 4.4 injections within the first year and about 2.2 in the second year at about $1,850 per intravitreal dose.
 AMD is the leading cause of blindness, which can cause a larger economic burden.
 In 2014 and 2015, Medicare claims show Ranibizumab in the top 10 drugs paid by ASP.
 Ranibizumab ranked 5th in ASP spending just after drugs used to treat cancer and auto-immune diseases!
-Early diagnosis will help prevent or delay the progression to CNV and ultimately decrease the number of injections needed.
+Early diagnosis may help prevent or delay the progression of CNV, with the hope that fewer injections will be needed.